bitsteller/witica/doc/source.md

 The title specified in the json metadata section in the beginning of the file has always precedence over the the title extracted from the first heading.
 Therefore in this case the title is "How to find cat pictures on the internet" and not "The first heading".

+Strings in the metadata beginning with “!” followed by a valid item id are treated as item references.
+Relative item ids (beginning with “!./“ are expanded to absolute ids).
+This is not applied to the keys in a dictionary.

 ### Metadata from .jpg file
 * **description**: The value of the *ImageDescription* or *UserComment* EXIF-tag if available,
 * **camera**: The value of the *Model* and *Make* EXIF-tags concatenated if available,